Back to Meross Guides

 Re-Add the Plug in the Meross App

 Open the Meross app on your phone.
-Ensure your phone is connected to your 2.4GHz WiFi network.
+Make sure your phone is connected to your 2.4GHz WiFi network.
 Tap the '+' icon to add a new device and select your smart plug model.
-Follow the on-screen instructions to put the plug in pairing mode (if not already) and enter your WiFi password.
+Complete the setup prompts to put the plug in pairing mode (if not already) and enter your WiFi password.
 The app will configure the plug.

 4